 Arunachal Pradesh's COVID-19

-The recovery rate among the COVID-19 patients in the state now stands at 68.80 per cent, he said.
+The recovery rate among COVID-19 patients in the state now stands at 70.83 per cent.

-The Capital Complex region, comprising Itanagar, Naharlagun, Nirjuli and Banderdewa areas, has the highest number of active cases at 293, followed by West Siang district (189), East Siang (143), West Kameng (138) and Papumpare and Changlang (120 each), Jampa said.
+The Capital Complex region, comprising Itanagar, Naharlagun, Nirjuli and Banderdewa areas, has the highest number of active COVID-19 cases at 405, followed by West Siang at 219, Papumpare at 184, East Siang at 148, Tirap at 89 and West Kameng at 84, he said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)